tehr3emqas1m/Linux_scripts/overriding_headphone_mic/readme.md

 When not plugging in anything, my internal input and outputs work perfectly.
-When I plug in my headphones, which do not have microphone but only speakers, my input devices look like this (using pulseaudio volume control):
+When I plug in my headphones, which do not have microphone but only speakers, my input devices look like this (using pavucontrol i.e., pulseaudio volume control):

 Internal Microphone (unplugged)
 Microphone (plugged in)